ppkantorski/eGPU-toggler/README.md

 3. Right click on the .lnk shortcut and click Properties, Advanced, then turn on Run as Admin.

 4. Make sure the Razer Core X is turned on and plugged into your MBP through the TB2 port.
 Then double click on the .lnk shortcut, click "Yes".
 After a successful bridge is made, the program will automatically close.

+# Side-note

+The script should work with other eGPUs and TB1/TB2 MBPs, but I have not tested it.
+A few simple modifications would be required for different MBP models.